Marker Logo

 Methodist circuit-rider Rev. Isaac L.G.
 Strickland rode into Texas in the winter of 1838 and established the first Methodist church in Columbia in April 1839.
 On June 3, 1840, Rev William Y. Allen organized the "Presbyterian Church at Columbia” which is now known as the Bethel Church.

 Location.
 29° 8.671′ N, 95° 38.816′ W. Marker is in West Columbia, Texas, in Brazoria County.
-Marker is at the intersection of East Brazos Avenue (State Highway 35) and North 16th Street, on the right when traveling west on East Brazos Avenue.
+It is at the intersection of East Brazos Avenue (State Highway 35) and North 16th Street, on the right when traveling west on East Brazos Avenue.
 Touch for map.
 Marker is in this post office area: West Columbia TX 77486, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Capitol Oak (here, next to this marker); From Republic to Statehood (a few steps from this marker); Stephen Fuller Austin (a few steps from this marker); The Brazos River and the Steamboat Yellowstone (a few steps from this marker); Masons of the Republic of Texas (a few steps from this marker); Columbia in 1836 (a few steps from this marker); Accomplishments of the First Congress (within shouting distance of this marker); Telegraph and Texas Register (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Capitol Oak (here, next to this marker); From Republic to Statehood (a few steps from this marker); Stephen Fuller Austin (a few steps from this marker); The Brazos River and the Steamboat Yellowstone (a few steps from this marker); Masons of the Republic of Texas (a few steps from this marker); Columbia in 1836 (a few steps from this marker); Accomplishments of the First Congress (within shouting distance of this marker); Telegraph and Texas Register (within shouting distance of this marker).
 Touch for a list and map of all markers in West Columbia.

 Religion in the New Capital Marker image.
 Click for full size.

-Photographed By Craig Doda, May 7, 2020
+Photographed by Craig Doda, May 7, 2020

 2. Religion in the New Capital Marker